Sensory Smart Holiday Gift Guide

 For your movement seeker, scooter boardstrampolineshippity-hops, and swings are great options.
 For most children, linear motion is generally calming, and rotational or orbital movements are alerting.

-Click here for more information on vestibular sensory processing from Blue Bird OT, Bridget.
+Click here for more information on vestibular sensory processing from Blue Bird Occupational Therapist.

 Proprioceptive